-One of my favorite things to do in China was simply walking around the grocery store.
+One of my favorite things to do in China was simply walking around the grocery store (or doing this fun grocery store challenge with my ILP group).
 There were always new things to try and weird things to be found.

 - New Fruit

 - Some American Classics